 If the EC chooses to not take action on the request, it timely shall advise the Board of the specific reason or reasons that it has not done so.

-The board shall take the EC’s proposed position under advisement and take such action it deems appropriate.
+The Board shall take the EC’s proposed position under advisement and take such action it deems appropriate.